bululeng

 Teluk Terima

-This place is located about 75 kilometers west of Singaraja.
-This place is also known as Jayaprana´s grave.
 This site remembers the sad love story between a prince, wishing to marry a country girl.
 However, the king also wished to marry the girl and so he had to kill the prince.
 While dreaming of the happenings, the girl killed herself rather than marry the wicked king.
-A panoramic view to the North makes this a site well worth visiting.

 Banyuwedang